CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 ## Reference Results

 You should now be able to render all of the example scenes colored based on surface normals.
+You'll need to make sure that the setting `RENDER_NORMALS` is set to `True` at the top of `pathtracer.cpp`.
 Note that scenes with high geometric complexity will be extremely slow until you implement task 3.
 Here is `dodecahedron-lit.s3d`, `A3-cbox-lambertian-spheres.s3d`, and `cow.s3d`:

 <p align="center">